-- BLM State FMOs are responsible for providing oversight for aircraft hosted in their state.
-State FMOs have the authority and responsibility to approve, with National Office concurrence, acquisition of supplemental aircraft resources within their state.
-State FMOs have the authority to prioritize the allocation, pre-positioning and movement of all aircraft assigned to the BLM within their state.
-State Offices will coordinate with the National Office on movement of their aircraft outside of their State.
-A State Aviation Manager (SAM) is located in each state office.
-SAMs are delegated as the Contracting Officers Representative (COR) for all exclusive use aircraft hosted by their state.
-SAMs implement aviation program objectives and directives to support the agency mission and state objectives.
-A state aviation plan is required to outline the state aviation program objectives and to identify state specific policy and procedures. - NPS/FWS A Regional Aviation Manager (RAM) is located in each 35 regional office.
-RAMs implement aviation program objectives and 36 directives to support the agency mission and region objectives.
-Several 37 regions have additional support staff, and/or pilots assigned to support 38 aircraft operations and to provide technical expertise.
-A regional aviation 39 operations and management plan is required to outline the region's 40 41 aviation program objectives and to identify region-specific policy and procedures.
-42 - FS Regional Aviation Officers (RAOs) are responsible for directing and managing Regional aviation programs in accordance with the National and Regional Aviation Management Plans, and applicable agency policy direction.
-(Refer to FSM 5720.47c for list of responsibilities.).
-RAOs report
+- BLM State FMOs are responsible for providing oversight for aircraft 29 hosted in their state.
+State FMOs have the authority and responsibility to 30 approve, with National Office concurrence, acquisition of supplemental 31 aircraft resources within their state.
+State FMOs have the authority to 32 prioritize the allocation, pre-positioning and movement of all aircraft 33 assigned to the BLM within their state.
+State Offices will coordinate with 34 the National Office on movement of their aircraft outside of their State.
+A 35 State Aviation Manager (SAM) is located in each state office.
+SAMs are 36 delegated as the Contracting Officers Representative (COR) for all 37 exclusive use aircraft hosted by their state.
+SAMs implement aviation 38 program objectives and directives to support the agency mission and state 39 objectives.
+A state aviation plan is required to outline the state aviation 40 program objectives and to identify state specific policy and procedures.
+41 - NPS/FWS A Regional Aviation Manager (RAM) is located in each regional office.
+RAMs implement aviation program objectives and directives to support the agency mission and region objectives.
+Several regions have additional support staff, and/or pilots assigned to support aircraft operations and to provide technical expertise.
+A regional aviation

-- to Director of Fire and Aviation for their specific Region.
-Regional - 2 Aviation Safety Managers (RASMs) are responsible for aviation safety in - their respective Regions, and work closely with the RAO to ensure aviation - 4 safety is an organizational priority.
-Most Regions have additional aviation - technical experts and pilots who help manage and oversee the Regional - 6 aviation programs.
-Most Regions also have Aviation Maintenance - 7 Inspectors, Airtanker Program Managers, Helicopter Program Managers, - 8 Helicopter Operations Specialists, Inspector Pilots, etc.
+- operations and management plan is required to outline the region's aviation program objectives and to identify region-specific policy and procedures. - FS Regional Aviation Officers (RAOs) are responsible for directing and 4 managing Regional aviation programs in accordance with the National and 5 Regional Aviation Management Plans, and applicable agency policy 6 direction.
+(Refer to FSM 5700 and FSH 5709.16 for list of responsibilities.).
+7 RAOs report to Director of Fire and Aviation for their specific Region.
+Regional Aviation Safety Managers (RASMs) are responsible for aviation safety in their respective Regions, and work closely with the RAO to ensure 10 aviation safety is an organizational priority (refer to FSM 5700 and FSH 11 5709.16 for list of responsibilities).
+Most Regions have additional aviation 12 technical specialists and pilots who help manage and oversee the Regional 13 aviation programs.
+Most Regions also have Aviation Maintenance 14 Inspectors, Fixed-wing Program Managers, Helicopter Program Managers, 15 Helicopter Operations Specialists, Inspector Pilots, etc. 16

-10 Local Office
+Local Office

-Some areas have interagency aviation programs that utilize an Aviation Manager for multiple units.
+38 39 Some areas have interagency aviation programs that utilize an Aviation Manager for multiple units.
 Duties are similar as other local level managers.

 - BLM Unit Aviation Managers (UAMs) serve as the focal point for the Unit Aviation Program by providing technical expertise and management of aviation resources to support Field Office/District programs.
 Field/District Offices are responsible for hosting, supporting, providing daily management, and dispatching all aircraft assigned to their unit.
-Field/District Offices have the authority to request additional resources; to establish priorities, and make assignments for all aircraft assigned to the BLM within their unit or zone. - 21 NPS Organizational responsibility refer to DO-60, RM-60. - FS Unit Aviation Officers (UAOs)/Forest Aviation Officers (FAOs) have the responsibility for aviation activities at the local level, including aviation mission planning, safety measures, supervision, and evaluation.
-UAOs/FAOs assist Line Officers with risk assessment/management and cost - 25 UAOs/FAOs assist Line Officers with risk assessment/management and cost 26 analysis.
-(Refer to FSH 5709.16_10.42)
+Field/District Offices have the authority to request additional resources; to establish priorities, and make assignments for all aircraft assigned to the BLM within their unit or zone. - 29 NPS Organizational responsibility refer to DO-60, RM-60. - FS Unit Aviation Officers (UAOs)/Forest Aviation Officers (FAOs) have the responsibility for aviation activities at the local level, including aviation mission planning, risk management and safety, supervision, and evaluation.
+UAOs/FAOs assist Line Officers with risk assessment/management and cost analysis.
+(Refer to FSH 5709.16 10.42)